karthickal/posit-oediv/README.md

 #### Google's Support

 * Make our tech a part of Android OS so that we can make all videos interactive instead of just those that are played from our distribution partners.
+This includes videos that are
+  * played locally
+  * streamed/played via an app

-* Expose the Google Shopping Ads data as an API so that we can display products for sale to our users.
+* Expose the Google Shopping Ads data as an API so that we can display products for sale to users.
 This will help us become globally available instantly by eliminating the need to partner with e-commerce vendors independently.

 ## About Us